SalesforceCommerceCloud/pwa-kit/packages/pwa-kit-create-app/README.md

 ## Support Policy
-Customers on existing support contracts are entitled to bug fixes and updates to the latest versions of each major SDK versions, for a period of 24 months from the time of a given version’s General Availability release.
+Customers on existing support contracts are entitled to bug fixes and updates to the latest version of each major SDK version, for a period of 24 months from the time of a given version’s General Availability release.